Invitation (1952 film)

 Invitation is a 1952 American melodrama film directed by Gottfried Reinhardt and starring Van Johnson, Dorothy McGuire and Ruth Roman.
-Johnson and McGuire play a happily married couple, until the wife learns a secret about her husband.
-The film was based on the short story "R.S.V.P." by Jerome Weidman.
-The theme song "Invitation" has since become a jazz standard.
+The screenplay is based on the short story "R.S.V.P." by Jerome Weidman.
+The film's theme song "Invitation" has become a jazz standard.

 Plot

-Ellen Pierce (Dorothy McGuire) is very happily married to architect Dan (Van Johnson).
-However, due to a bout of rheumatic fever in her childhood, her heart is weak and she cannot exert herself too much; how frail she is, she does not really know.
-Her wealthy father (Louis Calhern) and the family doctor (Ray Collins) have kept from her the fact that she probably only has a few more months to live.
+Architect Dan Pierce and his wife Ellen are happily married.
+However, Ellen's heart is weak because of a childhood bout of rheumatic fever, and she must be careful to avoid overexertion.
+Her wealthy father and family doctor know that she has only a few more months to live, but they have not informed her.

-When Ellen visits acquaintance Maud Redwick (Ruth Roman), Dan's embittered former girlfriend, Maud reminds her about a vicious remark she had made at Ellen and Dan's wedding that he was only a "loan" for about a year.
-That, plus an invitation addressed to Dan to a medical conference and various other clues, leads Ellen to discover the truth, not only about her prognosis, but also an even more devastating secret: that her father had arranged the marriage to make her happy, and that Dan did not love her.
+When Ellen visits acquaintance Maud Redwick, Dan's embittered former girlfriend, Maud reminds Ellen about a vicious remark that Maud had spoken at Ellen and Dan's wedding, saying that Dan was only a "loan" to Ellen for about a year.
+Ellen gathers other clues, such as an invitation for Dan to attend a medical conference, that lead her to the truth about her prognosis and another devastating secret: her father had arranged the marriage to make her happy, and Dan did not love her.

-When Dan finds out, he confesses via flashbacks that he had initially rejected her father's offer, but due to a lack of success in his career, he had indeed married her at her father's behest.
-However, he tells her that he has since fallen deeply in love with her.
+When Dan learns that Ellen knows the truth, he confesses through flashbacks that he had initially rejected her father's offer, but without success in his career, he had married her at her father's behest.
+However, he has since fallen deeply in love with her.

-He tells her about a Doctor Toynberry who has come up with a new technique that has a good chance of curing her and begs her to undergo the operation he has arranged for her.
+Dan tells Ellen about a doctor who has devised a new technique that has a promising chance of curing her.
+He begs her to undergo the operation that he has arranged for her.
 If it is a success, they will know by spring.
-After absorbing everything, she goes through with the medical procedure.
-The film flashes forward to the spring, with her healthy and blissfully still married to Dan.
+She agrees to submit to the medical procedure.
+In the spring, she is healthy and still happily married to Dan.